Dense Extreme Inception Network for Edge Detection: Abstract

 \section{Abstract}

+$\lll$This is a $pre-acceptance$ $version$, please, go through Pattern Recognition Journal on Sciencedirect to read the $final$ $version$$\ggg$.
 Edge detection is the basis of many computer vision applications.
 State of the art predominantly relies on deep learning with two decisive factors: dataset content and network's architecture.
 Most of the publicly available datasets are not curated for edge detection tasks.
 Here, we offer a solution to this constraint.
 First, we argue that edges, contours and boundaries, despite their overlaps, are three distinct visual features requiring separate benchmark datasets.
 To this end, we present a new dataset of edges.
 Second, we propose a novel architecture, termed Dense Extreme Inception Network for Edge Detection (DexiNed), that can be trained from scratch without any pre-trained weights.
 DexiNed outperforms other algorithms in the presented dataset.
 It also generalizes well to other datasets without any fine-tuning.
 The higher quality of DexiNed is also perceptually evident thanks to the sharper and finer edges it outputs.

-\tnotetext[]{This document is the results of the research project funded by the National Science Foundation.}